MagicMirrorOrg/MagicMirror-Documentation/development/introduction.md

 Surely this also help you get better recognition and feedback for your work.

+## Module name

+We recommend the following pattern: `MMM-MyNewCoolModule`.
+But it is not mandatory - your module will also work with other name patterns (as long as no other module has the same name).

 ## Module structure

 All modules are loaded in the `modules` folder.
 The default modules are grouped